 daily medication (Truvada or Descovy) that can reduce your chances of getting HIV.
 PrEP is taken once daily as an oral pill and works best when taken consistently at the same time each day.

 When taken as directed, PrEP can reduce the risk of getting HIV through sex by more than 99% and can reduce the risk of getting HIV among people who inject drugs by up to 74%.

-We recognize that getting PrEP might feel overwhelming.
-That’s why no matter where you live in Oregon, there are professional PrEP Navigators who are ready to assist you.
-PrEP Navigators are available to help you learn whether PrEP is right for you, and if so, how to get and use the medication.
+We recognize that getting PrEP and PEP might feel overwhelming.
+That’s why no matter where you live in Oregon, there are professional Navigators who are ready to assist you.
+PrEP and PEP Navigators are available to help you learn whether PrEP or PEP is right for you, and if so, how to get, pay for and use the medication.